awsdocs/aws-go-developer-guide/doc_source/common-examples.rst

 Download a File with the |S3| Download Manager
 ---------------------------------------------------

+The |S3|:sdk-go-api-deep:``Download Manager <service/s3/s3manager/#Downloader>``
-The |S3| Download Manager makes it easy to download large files in smaller parts, in parallel.
+makes it easy to download large files in smaller parts, in parallel.
 The following example uses the Download Manager to write a file from |S3| to disk:

 .. literalinclude:: example_code/s3/download_file.go
    :dedent: 4